Happy New Year 2022

 The End of An Era!

 It is with mixed emotions that I announce the resignation of my position at Bankers Hall Club.
 It has been an amazing 12 years there.
-However, t it is time to put my focus and time on only location.
+However, it is time to put my focus and time on only one location.
 I will be working full time at Wellwithin Chiropractic going forward.
 For those of you that are unsure whom would be best suited to treat you in my absence at Bankers Hall, I would strongly recommend Naomi Diehl.
 We have similar practice ideology and she is awesome!
-If you have any questions or concerns please feel free to email me at email@example.com
+If you have any questions or concerns please feel free to email me at firstname.lastname@example.org